-Why Choose Salmon Brook Dental Associates for Dental Implants?
+Why Choose Salmon Brook Dental for Dental Implants?

 Benefits of Dental Implants

 Dental implants mimic a natural tooth in many ways, giving them benefits that you just can’t get with dentures or bridges alone.
-These benefits include the following:
+These benefits include:

 - Traditional bridges require removing tooth structure to make room for the restoration, but dental implants stand completely independent of the surrounding teeth, allowing you to enjoy these teeth for as long as possible.